Water trough: Use by diesel locomotives

 Diesel locomotives were introduced in the United Kingdom by British Railways in the 1950s, working alongside steam traction until 1968.
 Passenger vehicles were heated by steam from the locomotive boiler at that time, and the early diesel locomotives were provided with auxiliary boilers to provide the steam.
 Locomotives intended for long non-stop runs (such as the Class 40 and Class 55) were fitted with water scoops to allow them to replenish the steam generator's water supply from troughs.
 The withdrawal of steam traction and the introduction of rolling stock with electric rather than steam heating removed the need for such equipment on later types and scoop-equipped locomotives had their scoops removed.

 Locations

+At its creation at the start of 1923, the London and North Eastern Railway (LNER) inherited ten sets of water troughs from its constituents, and also became a co-owner (with the Great Western Railway) of one more.

 A map showing the location of GWR troughs in the 1930s is reproduced in the book 'The Great Western Railway'.
 They are typically at spacings of 40 to 50 mi, but with some wide variations.
 There are a few instances of trough locations very close to major stopping points; for example Fox's Wood, near St Annes Park, two miles from Bristol Temple Meads; however this was installed when trains to South Wales travelled via Bath and Filton, using these troughs; after the opening of the South Wales direct route via Badminton, numerous passenger and goods trains continued to use the route and required the troughs.
 The lengths are also given: they vary from 524 to 620 yards (480 to 570 metres).